dylanpinn/up-bank-lunch-money-sync/DEPLOYMENT.md

 ### 2. Configure GitHub Secrets

+The deploy job runs in the `production` GitHub Environment, so you can store these as **Environment secrets** (recommended) and/or as repository secrets.

 Add the following secrets to your GitHub repository:

 1. Go to GitHub repository → Settings → Secrets and variables → Actions